Seattle's Child

 988 Suicide & Crisis Lifeline is there to help

-Thompson also highlights the importance of keeping guns away from children and medication, even over the counter pills, locked away.
-According to The Giffords Law Center to Prevent Gun Violence, 76% of gun deaths across the state are suicides.
+Thompson also highlights the importance of keeping guns away from children and medication, even over-the-counter pills, locked away.
+According to the CDC, more than half of suicides are by firearm.

 If you think a child is planning suicide